michael-jones253/jets-monsters-swift-game-fun/README.md

 So this game is based upon monsters that move around randomly using method 1. and dynamic physics off.
 The jets have dynamic physics on and are moved by using method 2.

 Level 2 of this game is exactly the same code as Level 1, however the scene is re-arranged by loading level 2 from different configuration files.
 The jets also have different dynamic behaviour due to being configured with different amounts of ballast and being given different amounts of thrust and dampening.
+The point of Level 2 is to demonstrate the ability of the game to load different behaviour from configuration.

-To actually get the jets to fly and be reasonably controllable (but not too easy to control) takes a bit of messing around with the physics properties.
+To actually get the jets to fly and be reasonably controllable (but not too easy to control) took a bit of messing around with the physics properties.
 I made all these properties configurable in keeping with best practices.